JMorris1575/confirmation2018/docs/implementing.rst

     index, PositiveSmallIntegerField,, unique with activity
     page_type, CharField, max_length=20; choices=Essay; MultiChoice; True/False; Discussion
-    text, CharField, max_length=512, for the question; statement or discussion point explanation, CharField, max_length=512; blank=True, optional explanation for correct answer opinion, BooleanField, default=False, indicates whether MultiChoice or True/False questions have a correct answer reveal_answer, BooleanField, blank=True, indicates whether an answer is given after the user responds
+    text, CharField, max_length=512, for the question; statement or discussion point image, ForeignKey, Image; on_delete=models.CASCADE; blank=True, keyed to the image, if any, to display on the page explanation, CharField, max_length=512; blank=True, optional explanation for correct answer opinion, BooleanField, default=False, indicates whether MultiChoice or True/False questions have a correct answer reveal_answer, BooleanField, blank=True, indicates whether an answer is given after the user responds